 Depending on when you last filed your returns and the nature of your debt: for example, is it income taxes, federal or state, sales tax, or liquor taxes?
 Many questions need to be answered before our firm can determine your best solution and what it will cost to accomplish your goal of financial freedom.

-How long does the process take to file for bankruptcy?
+How long does it take to file a petition for bankruptcy?

 If you have all the documents we requested, we can file in less than 45 minutes!
 That would be a skeleton petition; however, it can be done.
 This is often done to stop a foreclosure at the last minute.
 Typically in one week to 10 days we can have the full petition completed and ready for your review so that we can make any necessary changes.
 You will also have to complete a credit counseling course on line before we file the petition for you.
 After we file your petition, you must complete a financial management course online.